thoughtgap/arc-data-changes/README.md

 This script is **not at all** user friendly.
 Right now you need to manipulate `index.ts` to your needs and run the script.

+Note: Be careful not to perform overlapping changes in multiple script runs.
+All changes are manipulated from the Backups.
+If you import a change into Arc, it will only appear in the backups after the next app backup is finished.
+To avoid conflicts, wait for the next backup to complete.

 ## Configuration
 Create a copy of `directories.json` named `directories.mine.json` and enter your directory paths.